Snowy Adventures Ahead: 7 Colorado Winter Hikes You Can’t Miss

 This page contains affiliate links.
 If you make a purchase via a link on this page, we make a small commission at absolutely no extra charge to you.
 Thank you for your support of this small women-led business.

 Winter can be a tricky time for many of us hikers.
-After experiencing the stunning summer months of wildflower viewing, alpine lake dipping and bagging 14ers, the switch to winter can feel abrupt and downright depressing.
+After experiencing the stunning summer months of wildflower viewing, alpine lake dipping and bagging 14ers, the switch to Colorado winter hikes can feel abrupt and downright depressing.

 PRO TIP!
 If you’re struggling with SAD, make sure to contact a doctor.
 You don’t need to just suffer through it.
-I’ve found getting outdoors and practicing yoga and hiking has significantly helped me.

 Table of Contents